This blog post will look at the following aspects of WordPress security and provide additional resources to help you secure your WordPress site.

 I use UpdraftPlus (affilliate) on all of my client sites. it does an excellent job of backing up the largest of sites, and you can also save your backups to external services or drives.
 Check out our UpdraftPlus review to learn more about backing up your WordPress site with UpdraftPlus.

-And head over to Pingdom to set up a free website monitoring account.
-Pingdom will automatically send you email alerts when your website is down.
+And head over to Uptime Robot or Pingdom to set up a website monitoring account.
+These services will automatically send you email alerts when your website is down.
 This is often a first indication that your website has been compromised.

 Your Site is Down ~ Now What?